metomi/rose/sphinx/tutorial/cylc/introduction.rst

    -- Wikipedia

-In research, business and other fields we may have behaviors that we repeat in the course of our work.
+In research, business and other fields we may have processes that we repeat in the course of our work.
 At its simplest a workflow is a set of steps that must be followed in a particular order to achieve some end goal.